 Why it's awesome: This underrated flick follows a musicologist who travels to the early 1900s Appalachia to discover and record old Scottish and Irish ballads.
 The music, which in part helped birth country music, is front and center.

 Country music cool points: Country-folk artist Iris DeMent has a significant role and--as featured in the video above--lends her gorgeous mountain voice to the film's soundtrack.

 10. The Thing Called Love

-Why it’s awesome: Ok, so The Thing Called Love was never going to when any Oscars.
+Why it's awesome: Ok, so The Thing Called Love was never going to when any Oscars.
 It was pretty much universally panned by critics upon release.
-But that doesn’t mean it’s not a delight to watch.
-The film follows aspiring singer-songwriter Miranda Presley as she moves to Music City, auditions at the famous Bluebird Cafe and works toward her big break.
-Along the way she meets and falls in love with a fellow songwriter (River Phoenix, in his final role) and befriends a southern beauty queen, Linda Lue Linden (Sandra Bullock).
-Sorry critics, we still think this movie is amazing.
+But that doesn't mean it's not a delight to watch.
+The film follows aspiring singer-songwriter, Miranda Presley, as she moves to Music City, auditions at the famous Bluebird Cafe, and works toward her big break.
+Along the way, she meets and falls in love with a fellow songwriter (River Phoenix, in his final role) and befriends a southern beauty queen, Linda Lue Linden (Sandra Bullock).
+Sorry critics, we still think this movie is fantastic.

 Why it's awesome: It just doesn't get better than a buddy movie starring Willie Nelson and Kris Kristofferson playing country musicians taking on the music industry.